 Have you ever bent over to pick up something only to experience a pain like someone shoved a hot poker into your low back and then started pulling your muscles apart?
 Yeah, most of us have felt that at some point.
 Hopefully, it never happens to you, too, but if it does, here is what you do.

-- Stretch backwards.
-Typically, when a back goes “out” there is a disc inbetween the vertebrae that is stuck in a bulging position.
-Bending backwards will help squish that disc back to the center and will also shorten the spasmimg muscles.
+- Stretch backward.
+Typically, when a back goes “out” the disc in between the vertebrae is stuck in a bulging position.
+Bending backward will help squish that disc back to the center and will also shorten the spasming muscles.
 Go easy with this.
 Gently push into a cobra position if you are on the floor.
-Otherwise, brace yourself with your hands on your backside and carefully arch backwards.
+Otherwise, brace yourself with your hands on your backside and carefully arch backward.
 Do it several times in a row and often thereafter.
-Here is an old video for demonstration.
+Here is an old video as a demonstration.

 - Walk, Lie Down, Do NOT Sit.
 When the spasm has settled down, walk a bit.
 Movement will help get the blood moving which helps to settle the muscles and get the disc moving.
 You do not want to overdo this.
 Move a bit and then lie down on your back with the knees bent.
 The firmer the surface, the better.
 Sitting will be counterproductive.
 When you sit, you increase the pressure on the disc and stretch the muscles of the lower back.